-Warning When Туре Fresh water level low Fresh Tank <25% With pump turned on and fresh water level low (less than 25% full) Message on screen and 60 second audible beep Only available when an on- board tank is fitted Waste water level full With pump turned on and Message on screen and 60 Waste Tank Full waste water level full.
-Only available when an on- board tank is fitted second audible beep Leisure battery voltage low With control panel power on and leisure battery selected (as active battery) and the voltage level falls below 10V Message on screen and 60 second audible beep.
+Warning When Туре Fresh Tank <25% With pump turned on and fresh water level low (less than 25% full) Message on screen and 60 second audible beep Only available when an on- board tank is fitted Waste water level full With pump turned on and waste water level full Message on screen and 60 second audible beep Waste Tank Full Only available when an on- board tank is fitted Leisure battery voltage low With control panel power on and leisure battery selected (as active battery) and the voltage level falls below 10V Message on screen and 60 second audible beep.

 Warning When Туре Leisure battery voltage very low L Battery Very Low With control panel power on and leisure battery selected (as active battery) and the voltage level is below 9V Message on screen and 60 second audible beep.
 If no action taken after 30 seconds, then the system will switch the power off to prevent severe discharge of the battery () Note: This is an emergency battery from severe damage.
-Noff level during normal operatic consumption to a discharge level.
-You should not rely on this cut on, but manage your power This cut off only applies to power drawn from the battery by the leisure equipment that is controlled by the control panel power switch; it will not protect the battery from discharge by permanently connected equipment.
-Leisure battery voltage high L Battery Too High With control panel power on or off and leisure battery is selected (as active battery) and the voltage level rises above 15V Message on screen and repeated beeps from the control panel.
+You off level during normal operatic consumption to a discharge leverage and the second of the sec You should not rely on this cut on, but manage your power This cut off only applies to pow the leisure equipment that is co power switch; it will not protec permanently connected equip ontrolled by the control panel t the battery from discharge by Leisure battery voltage high L Battery Too High With control panel power on or off and leisure battery is selected (as active battery) and the voltage level rises above 15V Message on screen and repeated beeps from the control panel.
 The power is automatically turned off.
 The beeping will not stop until the fault is cleared.
 Vehicle battery warnings If the vehicle battery is selected instead of the leisure battery, then similar warnings to those described above are applied to the vehicle battery.
 The vehicle battery low warning level is 10.9V Engine running Engine Running When the engine is started the system power will be turned off Message on screen stating 'engine running'.
-Step extended Step extended and engine started Message on screen and warning buzzer Engine Run Step Out Step jammed or obstructed Mains lead (hook-up cable) still connected / plugged in Mains Lead Connected When the engine is started and the mains cable is still plugged in and the charger is switched on Message on screen and repeated beeps from the control panel.
+Step extended Step extended and engine started Message on screen and warning buzzer Engine Run Step Out Step jammed or obstructed Training Buzzer Mains lead (hook-up cable) still connected / plugged in Mains Lead Connected When the engine is started and the mains cable is still plugged in and the charger is switched on Message on screen and repeated beeps from the control panel.
 The beeping will not stop until the hook-up lead is removed.